stellaw1/portfolio-site-v1/_posts/2019-11-30-RISC-machine.md

 image: RISC.jpg
 ---

-Built a turing complete simple Reduced Instruction Set Computer machine with branching and memory functions on the FPGA component of a De1-SoC board using Verilog.
+A simple RISC machine built on the FPGA component of a De1-SoC board.

 ## Purpose
-Built in the lab of a Microcomputers course at UBC.
+Built a turing complete simple Reduced Instruction Set Computer machine with branching and memory functions on the FPGA component of a De1-SoC board using Verilog in the lab of a Microcomputers course at UBC.

 ## Functions
 - Finite State Machine (FSM) controller